 Whether you are celebrating with your best friend, significant other, parent, sibling, or child… here is a list to celebrate Valentine’s Day according to the 5 love languages because we all receive love differently.

 If you are not sure what the 5 love languages are or what your love language is, click here to find out.
 Answer honestly for accurate results.
 And while your love language will likely be different than the person you are celebrating Valentine’s Day with, it will offer insights to all 5.
 Lots of time we show love the same way we receive love.
-If the person you are celebrating with, for instance, give you lots of compliments they might be words of affirmation.
+If the person you are celebrating with, for instance, gives you lots of compliments they might be words of affirmation.

 1. PHYSICAL TOUCH: